Sound-Rec-Ed - Sound Recorder & Editor

 Download:

-Contains source-code with executables compiled for Linux under RH-FC7 (2.6.23).
+Contains source-code with executables compiled for Linux under Redhat Fedora 19 (Linux 2.6.32).
 You may need to recompile, if executables do not work on your platform.
-See Readme.txt file.
+Issue: make clean, then: make.
+Or see Readme.txt file.

 Contents: